root-project/root/documentation/primer/Introduction.md

 free, open-source product.
 Use these documents in parallel to this tutorial!

-The ROOT Data Analysis Framework itself is written in and heavily relys on the programming language `C++`, and therefore some knowledge about `C` and `C++` is required.
-Eventually, just profit from the immense available literature about `C++` if you do not have any idea of what object oriented programming could be.
+The ROOT Data Analysis Framework itself is written in and heavily relies on the `C++` programming language: some knowledge about `C++` is required.
+Jus take advantage from the immense available literature about `C++` if you do not have any idea of what this language is about.

 ROOT is available for many platforms (Linux, Mac OS X, Windows...), but in this guide we will implicitly assume that you are using Linux.
 The